AbdullaBektayev/market/README.md

           }
         }

-5. second you need to write this to the 3 terminal window
+5. Write this to the at least 3 terminal window

       1 - terminal: